Energy Efficiency in Canada

-I recently had the opportunity to look at construction methods in Canada.
+I recently had the opportunity to look at construction methods in Canada with energy efficiency in mind.
 You might think, well it’s a cold climate over there so it will all be very different. that is both true and false.
-Canada is very vast and has a number of differing climates.
+Canada is very vast and has a large number of differing climates.
 On the west side of the mountains (Vancouver), the climate is quite moderate, with sub-zero temperatures and snow infrequent.
 Have a look at the climatic data below in terms of High and Low temperatures throughout the year:

 MONTH HIGH LOW RAIN